NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

   .. tab-item:: Log into the Cloud
      :sync: login

-      To access the RDHPCS cloud gateway, log into `Parallel Works`_
+      To access the RDHPCS cloud gateway, log into the `Parallel Works NOAA Portal`_

       .. figure:: /images/NOAAcloud.png
         :scale: 50%

-      Your username is your NOAA username or email address.
+      Your username is your RDHPCS NOAA username.
       Your password is your RSA PIN plus the 8 digit code from your RSA token.
       When you are logged in, click **Compute**.